browserengineering/book/book/embeds.md

 Also, in the code above I introduced new `ascent` and `descent` fields on `EmbedLayout` subclasses.
-This is meant to be used in `LineLayout` layout in place. of the existing layout code for ascent and descent.
+This is meant to be used in `LineLayout` layout in place of the existing layout code for ascent and descent.
 It also requires introducing those fields on `TextLayout`:

 ``` {.python}